Download De facto Kits $129.95

 Issues about dividing property (also known as property settlement) might not concern younger couples, but older couples with significant assets and / or children may enter cohabitation a little more cautiously.
 One might say once bitten twice shy.

 This means that even though a couple may not be legally married there is no discernible difference in the rights of the couple under the law, in a relationship of sufficient duration or where children are involved.
-These laws apply to both hetero and same sex couples alike.
+These laws apply to both hetero and same gender couples alike.

 Avoid the Courts - Make a Financial Agreement